Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-communication-patterns.md

 - It's better to use collective operations, rather than implementing similar behaviour yourself
 ---

-## Communication Patterns in MPI

-In MPI parallelization we can make use of several different patterns of communication between ranks.
-If you decide it's worth your time to try to parallelise the problem, the next step is to decide how the ranks will share the tasks or the data.
-This should be done for each region separately, but taking into account the time it would take to reorganise the data if you decide to change the pattern between regions.

-The parallelisation strategy is often based on the underlying problem the algorithm is dealing with.
-For example, in materials science it makes sense to decompose the data into domains by splitting the physical volume of the material.

-Most programs will use the same pattern in every region.
-There is a cost to reorganising data, mostly having to do with communicating large blocks between ranks.
-This is really only a problem if done in a tight loop, many times per second.

-Let's take a look at these, and then decide which pattern (or patterns) will best suit the paralellisable regions of our code.
+We have now come across the basic building blocks we need to create an MPI application.
+The previous episodes have covered how to split tasks between ranks to parallelise the workload, and how to communicate data between ranks; either between two ranks (point-to-point) or multiple at once (collective).
+The next step is to build upon these basic blocks, and to think about how we should structure our communication.
+The parallelisation and communication strategy we choose will depend on the underlying problem and algorithm.
+For example, a grid based simulation (such as in computational fluid dynamics) will need to structure its communication differently to a simulation which does not discretise calculations onto a grid of points.
+In this episode, we will look at some of the most common communication patterns.

-### Gather / Scatter
+## Gather / Scatter

 In **gather communication**, all ranks send a piece of information to one rank.
 Gathers are typically used when printing out information or writing to disk.
 For example, each could send the result of a measurement to rank 0 and